Ryū Ryū Ko: Xie Zhongxiang

 If Ryū Ryū Ko was indeed Xie Zhongxiang, then it is also possible that he had a son named Xie Tsuxiang.
 If Ryū Ryū Ko and Xie Zhongxiang were the same person, then his currently living direct descendant is his great-grandson, Xie Wenliang.
 Historical records provided by the Fuzhou Wushu Association show that Xie Zhong Xiang was not of aristocratic birth and never had to hide his identity.
 Xie Zhong Xiang worked as an apprentice shoe-maker in Fuzhou until he was 30 when he started his own martial art school, whereas accounts in the Okinawan Ryū Ryū Ko oral tradition stated that he worked as a brick-layer and basket-weaver in his later years.

 Karate historians from the Gōjū-ryū lineage have cited the visit by Miyagi Chojun to Fuzhou to seek Ryū Ryū Ko after Miyagi's teacher, Kanryo Higaonna died in October 1915.
-Miyagi Chojun travelled to Fuzhou in May 1915 and again in 1916, with Eisho Nakamoto (in 1915) and Gokenki (吴賢贵, in 1916).
+Miyagi Chojun travelled to Fuzhou in May 1915 and again in 1916, with Eisho Nakamoto (in 1915) and Gokenki (呉賢貴, in 1916).
 There he was met by Ryu Ryu Ko's students, presumably some who knew Higaonna Kanryo.
 Based on the oral tradition passed on by Miyagi Chojun, he was brought before Ryu Ryu Ko's grave to pay his respects.
 Unless Miyagi Chojun's oral history is to be disregarded, then Ryū Ryū Ko, who died before 1916 and Xie Zhongxiang who died in 1930 were not the same person.